marfarma/hotfix/readme.txt

 * Hotfix for WP 3.0.5 comment text KSES overzealousness.

 == Upgrade Notice ==
+= 0.9 =
+Upgrade if you are having trouble with Custom Fields with WordPress 3.4.2.

 = 0.8 =
 Upgrade if you are having JavaScript or styling issues in the WordPress Dashboard.